HTTP 500 Internal Server Error: What It Means & How to Fix It

 Permission error

-If this is the reason for HTTP 500 Internal Server error then it might be the case that the user doesn’t have permission to access that specific page.
+If this is the reason for 500 Internal Server error then it might be the case that the user doesn’t have permission to access that specific page.

 Faulty theme or plugin

 Plugins and themes are essential for your WordPress website to expand its functionalities and features.
+Sometimes they can cause conflicts and break a page by producing an internal server error.

 Exceeding the PHP memory limit